 IFRS 15, issued in May 2014, will specify how and when entities recognize, measure, and disclose revenue.
 The standard will supersede all current standards dealing with revenue recognition, including IAS 11 Construction contracts, IAS 18 Revenue, IFRIC 13 Customer loyalty programs, IFRIC 15 Agreements for the construction of real estate, IFRIC 18 Transfers of assets from customers, and SIC 31 Revenue - barter transactions involving advertising services.
-The REIT has evaluated the new standard and does not anticipate any material impact from the adoption on its results of operations, financial position, and disclosures.
+The adoption of this standard did not have a material impact on the measurement and recognition of the REIT's revenue.
+As a result, there was no adjustment to opening retained earnings.